Alarm-Siren/arduino-kicad-library/README.md

 Regardless of the above, I needed to make a decision about what electrical type to apply to these pins.
 I could use something like Passive or Unspecified, but then KiCad's Electrical Rules Checker (ERC) tool would not be effective in catching errors on these pins at all, whilst using Power Output means it objects to you joining pins together (for example, joining all the GND pins into a common net) even when that's OK in some situations.

 Therefore, I have decided to use Power Input as this presents the least issues.
 This means if you're actually using any of the power pins as Power Outputs in your schematic, by default the ERC will complain that the relevant nets are undriven.
 To fix this you will need to add the special "PWR_FLAG" component to the affected net.

+NOTE: As of version 2.0.0, on the 5V-based Arduino boards the 3.3V output pin has been changed to Power Output, as these will be powered by an on-board regulator and should not have external power fed into them.

 ### Reset
 Reset pins on the Arduino Platform have interesting electrical characteristics, which mean that no KiCad electrical type exactly matches their functionality.
 I settled on Open Collector as the nearest candidate, but unlike a true Open Collector pin on an integrated circuit, the reset pins on the Arduino Platform have an internal weak pull-up, and the reset button that can strongly pull low, so your circuit needs to be able to cope with all these situations.